open-forest-observatory/ofo-argo/README.md

 DATSET_LIST is the txt file where you specified the names of the datasets you want to process located at `/ofo-share/argo-output`

 The rest of the 'DB' parameters are for logging argo status in a postGIS database.
-Do not change these.
+These are not public credentials.
+Authorized users can find them [here](https://docs.google.com/document/d/155AP0P3jkVa-yT53a-QLp7vBAfjRa78gdST1Dfb4fls/edit?tab=t.0).

 <br/>